-When a candidate for the Ph.D. degree has completed most or all of their coursework, a comprehensive examination is given.
-The comprehensive examination is generally taken within 12-18 months of passing the qualifying examination.
-The comprehensive examination is intended to evaluate the candidate's mastery of the major, and if appropriate, minor field.
+When a candidate for the Ph.D. degree has completed most or all of their coursework, a Comprehensive Examination is given.
+The Comprehensive Examination is generally taken within 12-18 months of passing the qualifying examination.
+The Comprehensive Examination is intended to evaluate the candidate's mastery of the major, and if appropriate, minor field.

-Content and Format of the Comprehensive Examination
+A. Content and Format of the Comprehensive Examination

-- An international candidate for the Ph.D. must have satisfied the English competency and the communication and foreign language requirement before taking the comprehensive examination. - All candidates are required to have a minimum grade-point average of 3.00 for coursework done at the University at the time the comprehensive examination is given and may not have deferred or missing grades. - The candidate must be registered as a full-time or part-time student for the semester in which the comprehensive examination is taken. - The College of IST does not allow students to receive a letter grade for a research class.
+- An international candidate for the Ph.D. must have satisfied the English competency and the communication and foreign language requirement before taking the comprehensive examination. - All candidates are required to have a minimum grade-point average of 3.00 for coursework done at the University at the time the Comprehensive Examination is given and may not have deferred or missing grades. - The candidate must be registered as a full-time or part-time student for the semester in which the Comprehensive Examination is taken. - The College of IST does not allow students to receive a letter grade for a research class.
 Students will receive an "R" as a grade in the following classes.
-IST 600, IST 601, IST 610, IST 611.
-IST 594 is the only class that may receive either an "R" or letter grade, depending on whether it is used for a M.S. scholarly paper or M.S. cumulative experience. - When a period of more than six years has elapsed between the passing of the comprehensive examination and the completion of the dissertation defense, the student is required to pass a second comprehensive examination before the final oral examination will be scheduled.
+IST 600, IST 601, IST 610,

+IST 611.
+IST 594 is the only class that may receive either an "R" or letter grade, depending on whether it is used for a M.S. scholarly paper or M.S. cumulative experience.

+When a period of more than six years has elapsed between the passing of the Comprehensive Examination and the completion of the dissertation defense, the student is required to pass a second Comprehensive Examination before the final oral examination will be scheduled.

-The comprehensive exam has a written and oral component.
-Each College in the University determines how the comprehensive exam will be structured.
-In the College of IST, the Graduate Faculty have chosen to combine the comprehensive exam and the proposal defense into a single session.
-In this section, we offer details specific to the comprehensive exam process and in the following section, we highlight expectations for the dissertation research proposal defense itself.
+The Comprehensive Exam has a written and oral component.
+Each college in the university determines how the Comprehensive Exam will be structured.
+In the College of IST, the Graduate Faculty have chosen to combine the Comprehensive Exam and the dissertation proposal defense into a single session.
+In this section, we offer details specific to the Comprehensive Exam process and in the following section, we highlight expectations for the dissertation research proposal defense itself.
 Students are encouraged to familiarize themselves with both activities and the way that they are linked in the College of IST.

-Because the comprehensive exam and proposal defense happen in a single session, students are assessed on their mastery of their major (and minor, if appropriate) as demonstrated by the content of their literature review and methodology sections presented in the written proposal, and as ascertained through oral questioning by the committee members.
+Because the Comprehensive Exam and proposal defense happen in a single session, students are assessed on their mastery of their major field of study (and minor or dual degree, if appropriate) as demonstrated by the content of their literature review and methodology sections presented in the written proposal, and as ascertained through oral questioning by the committee members.
 Committee members assign a rating of the candidate's mastery (Superior, Above Average, Average, Below Average or Fail).
 A vote of at least two-thirds is required for passing the comprehensive.
 Students should note that a two-thirds assessment of Fail results in the student's termination from the Ph.D. program.
 The results are formally reported by the IST Graduate Programs Office to the Office of Graduate Enrollment Services.